abhsrivastava/abhsrivastava.github.io/_posts/2017-9-29-Scan-Cassandra-with-Alpakka.md

 There are plenty of folks out there who use Spark for such purposes, but I like to work without the need for bulky things like Hadoop clusters.

-I came accross a technology called Alpakka today and it made scanning Cassnadra tables a breeze.
+I came accross a technology called Alpakka today and it made scanning Cassandra tables a breeze.

 Here is my build.sbt